AitchGrasso/AitchGrasso/README.md

 - 📫 How to reach me **Aitch.Grasso@gmail.com**

-- ⚡ Fun H facts: They play the French Horn, learned C# and Unity for a 24h Hackathon, and was once offered a cigarette by Keanu Reeves.
+- ⚡ Fun H facts: They play the French Horn and was once offered a cigarette by Keanu Reeves.

 <br>